harcokuppens/DOMjudgeDockerCompose/README.md

 ### Backup DOMjudge

+### Archiving DOMjudge

+The purpose of archiving is to store all data of the system for a long time.
+Institutes are obligated to archive for several years, so if somehow there is reason to look back we can recover the old system.

 All data for a specific DOMjudge server is in the `./data` folder.
-So if we backup the `./data/` folder then we can always restore the DOMjudge server from this backup.
+So if we copy the `./data/` folder then we can always restore the DOMjudge server from this copy.

-However over time the `docker-compose.yml` and `.env` files and the `start.ro/` folder can change because DOMjudge is upgraded, and it may not work anymore with the old `./data` folder.
-Therefore it is recommended to also backup the `docker-compose.yaml` and `.env` files and the `start.ro/` folder next to the `./data/` folder.
-The easiest way to do this is by just copy the whole folder containing the `docker-compose.yml` file.
+However for archiving a DOMjudge installation we need to backup more.
+Over time the `docker-compose.yml` and `.env` files and the `start.ro/` folder can change because DOMjudge is upgraded, and it may not work anymore with the old `./data` folder.
+Therefore it is recommended when archiving an old DOMjudge installation to also copy the `docker-compose.yaml` and `.env` files and the `start.ro/` folder next to the `./data/` folder.
+The easiest way to do this is by just copy the whole folder containing the `docker-compose.yml` file to an archive folder.

-To restore the old DOMjudge server from the backup, we only need to switch to this backup folder and run `docker compose up -d`.
+To restore the archive, we only need to switch to this archive folder and run `docker compose up -d`.

-To restore the backup data with the latest DOMjudge server we need to `git clone https://github.com/harcokuppens/DOMjudgeDockerCompose/` and copy the data folder from the backup into this folder.
+To restore the archive with the latest DOMjudge server we need to `git clone https://github.com/harcokuppens/DOMjudgeDockerCompose/` and copy the data folder from the archive folder into this folder.
 However it can happen that the newer DOMjudge server can have problems with this old data.

+Note that we also might remove the online backups in the `$ARCHIVEFOLDER/data/backups` folder, because that is redundant in this offline archiving copy.

+An online backup is a dump of the mariadb database when the system is online, where with an offline backup we mean that we made a backup when the system is offline.
+In the case of docker this means that we make the backup when we stopped all containers.
+When mariadb server is stopped, the `data/mariadb` folder is in a consistent database state which is safe to be copied.
+From a copy of a consistent database state we can restart and recover the database.

+The purpose of the online backups is to be able to make consistent backups when the system is running, giving us the oppertunity to quickly recover in the running system to an older state 1 or more days back.
+Whereas the purpose of archiving, done by an offline backup, is to store all data of the system for a long time before removing the running system.
+Institutes are obligated to archive for several years, so if somehow there is reason to look back we can recover the old system.

+When making an archive we do not include the online backups, because the are only unnessary overhead.
+So that's why we remove the online backups folder in the archive at `$ARCHIVEFOLDER/data/backups`.

 ### Reset DOMjudge